DANS-repo/axess/README.md

 - as a docker container, configured with a property file.
 - as a library in your java project

+As jar-with-dependencies it can also run within a [Jupyter](http://jupyter.org/) Notebook.
+See the examples on [Axxess-Jupyter](https://github.com/DANS-repo/axxess-jupyter).

 ### Run as jar-with-dependencies

 *Prerequisite: Java 8*